williamma321/API-Test-Python-Behave/README.md

 # API-Test-Python-Behave
-Demo project for using test tool for automated API test using Python and Behave The python script is running with GitHub Action
+This is a demo project showcasing automated API testing using Python and Behave as the testing tool.
+The Python script is configured to run within the GitHub Action workflow, allowing for automated testing as part of the CI/CD process